 Agriculture is an important component of the Mono County economy and cultural identity.
 The landowners of two valleys in particular, Bridgeport and Hammil, have expressed a strong desire to preserve their agriculturally designated lands.
 In these regions, a development credit program was crafted in the 1980s that allocated a fixed number of development credits to each parcel of agriculturally designated land based upon the total acreage of the individual parcel, or the total aggregated acreage of each individual landowner.
 Historically a "ledger" of development credits was maintained by the Community Development Department.
-This ledger is no longer maintained, as the number of development credits is tracked for each parcel directly on the Land Use Designation maps.
+This ledger is no longer maintained, as the number of development credit map.
 Previously, the Area Plans for Bridgeport and Hammil valleys have described the Development Credits program.
+Policies specific to those regions as well as the Bodie Hills, can still be found in their respective Area Plans.
 This chapter was created during the 2013 General Plan Update to better organize information regarding the existing development credit program and facilitate expanded agriculture preservation policies.